 Where to spend less

-If you're price-sensitive, here's what usually works: buy by the ounce, not the eighth; watch for multi-pack pre-roll deals; get a medical card if you use cannabis regularly (the 14% savings pays for the registry fee within months); sign up for dispensary loyalty programs where available; and pay cash — many dispensaries still have ATM fees baked into card transactions because federal banking rules make real card processing complicated.
+If you're price-sensitive, here's what usually works: buy by the ounce, not the eighth; watch for multi-pack pre-roll deals; get a medical card if you use cannabis regularly (the 14% savings pays for the registry fee within months); check the current deals page for standing loyalty programs and first-time discounts across Burlington-area shops; and pay cash — many dispensaries still have ATM fees baked into card transactions because federal banking rules make real card processing complicated.
+Burlington visitors get the most comparison shopping on foot from the cluster of shops walkable from the waterfront and Church Street.

 Where to spend more